Written by Silvana Lucido-BalestrieriUpdated on March 31, 2026

 In 2023, phone-related scam attempts reached an all-time high in cases and damages alike¹.
-This led regulators to implement laws targeting outbound calls specifically.
+New laws now target outbound calls, putting more pressure on businesses to stay compliant.

-In this article, we’ll explain what STIR/SHAKEN is, how it works, and why it matters for your business.
+In this guide, we’ll break down what it is, how it works, and why it matters.

 What Is STIR/SHAKEN?